55th Anniversary Opera Extravaganza

 Anchorage fan favorite soloists make for an evening of unforgettable performances!
 Kaylee Vardeman, Lisa Willis, Anna Cometa, Dustin Jorgenson, Michael Smith, Kyle Gantz, Kate Egan and Judy Berry

-Special guests, the Alaska Dance Theatre, will perform some of opera’s most beautiful choreographed scenes.
+Special guests, the Alaska Dance Theatre, will perform choreography by Farah Zoetmulder.
 A feast for the eye & the ear!

 The Anchorage Opera Chorus, made up entirely of local artists will perform opera’s most beloved choral scenes!